- Home

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.

-The strategy prioritizes PDFs that are opened/used regularly or have information that is a statutory requirement.
-We are also developing training and guidance to help all document creators develop accessible documents.
+We have developed training and guidance to help all document creators develop accessible documents.

 We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.